 Avoiding Guardianship of the Estate

 If you leave money directly to a minor child, a probate court may need to appoint a guardian of the estate to manage those funds until the child turns 18.
 This process is expensive and time-consuming.
-The guardian must report to the court, seek approval for expenditures, and comply with ongoing requirements.
-A trust avoids all of that.
+The guardian must report to the court, seek approval for expenditures, and comply with ongoing reporting requirements.

 Choosing Who Manages Your Children’s Inheritance